-- Final Grades: All major projects will be evaluated using a rubric, and students will earn a grade based upon the usual A, B, C, D, or F scale; however, students must pass this course with a "C" or higher; "D" is NOT a passing grade.
-A cumulative "D" "average" will result in an "F" for the course. - The instructor will grade holistically.
+• Final Grades: All essays will be evaluated using a rubric, and students' writing will earn a grade based upon the usual A, B, C, D, or F scale; however, students must pass this course with a "C" or higher; "D" is NOT a passing grade.
+A cumulative "D" "average" will result in an "F" for the course.

+• The instructor will grade holistically.
 This means that a student's total progress in the course is analyzed when final grades are assessed.
-Therefore, doing badly on one assignment does not guarantee a low grade for the course, nor does doing excellent on one assignment guarantee a high grade for the course. - Late Papers: Regardless of the assignment, deadlines are deadlines.
-(It is better to turn-in an assignment late than not at all, for a missing assignment at the end of the semester will result in failure to complete the course requirements, thus, failing the course.)
-Since most of the work in this course will be submitted electronically, there really is no excuse for late or missing work due to absence unless there is an extreme circumstance-or a sudden, serious situation-that prevents a student from meeting a deadline.
+Therefore, doing badly on one assignment does not guarantee a low grade for the course, nor does doing excellent on one assignment guarantee a high grade for the course.

+• Late Papers: Regardless of the assignment, deadlines are deadlines.
+(It is better to turn-in an assignment late than not at all, for a missing assignment at the end of the semester will result in failure to complete the course requirements.)
+Since most of the writing in this course will be submitted electronically, there really is no excuse for late or missing work due to absence unless there is an extreme circumstance-or a sudden, serious situation-that prevents a student from meeting a deadline.
 In such cases, the student should communicate with the instructor so that a solution to the problem can be found.
 A student may request an extension by communicating with the instructor, in person or via e-mail, AT LEAST 48 hours in advance, but the granting of an extension is dependent upon the circumstances.
-If an assignment is turned in late without prior negotiation, the assignment will be lowered a letter grade for each weekday's delay, and a student has up to three (3) days (including weekends) to present the late work.
+If an essay is turned in late without prior negotiation, the essay will be lowered a letter grade for each weekday's delay, and a student has up to three (3) days (including weekends) to present the late work.

-Attendance and Tardiness: If there are extreme circumstances-or a sudden, serious situation-that prevents a student from arriving to class on time, the student should communicate with the instructor so that a solution to the problem can be found.
+Attendance and Tardiness: Students are expected to attend classes on-time and in their entirety.
+If there are extreme circumstances-or a sudden, serious situation-that prevents a student from arriving to class on time or remaining in the class for its duration, the student should communicate with the instructor so that a solution to the problem can be found.

-Tardiness: If a student is more than 10 minutes late to class, this will count toward attendance.
-Three (3) "tardies" equal one (1) absence.
+Tardiness: If a student is more than 10 minutes late to class or if a student leaves class early, this will count toward attendance.
+Three (3) "tardies" and/or leaving early equal one (1) absence.